Wet vs. Dry Cat Food: Which Is Best?

-For cats with health conditions, dry food may not be as beneficial as canned partially because it lacks the water content that makes it easier to digest.
-This is where a consultation with your cat's veterinarian is essential, helping you choose the best food for her needs.
+For cats with health conditions, dry food may not be as beneficial as canned partially because it lacks the water content that canned foods provide.
+This is where a consultation with a veterinarian is essential, helping you choose the best food for your cat's needs.
 Keep in mind older cats may have a harder time eating dry food than wet, especially if gum or dental issues have set in.
 Canned cat food's soft consistency may be easier for older kitties to eat than the crunchy kibble they ate at a younger age.

 Blended or Mixed Feeding

 Blended or mixed feeding routines can offer the best of both worlds.
 With a blended feeding routine, you may feed your cat dry food in the morning, and wet in the evening.
-This way, she can graze on the dry food throughout the day if she chooses, and you can dispose of any dried out wet food before going to bed.
-There is also the option of mixing your cat's dry food with wet cat food, which can also help her get additional moisture with her meal.
-Keep in mind, though, that it is still important to maintain proper portion control to ensure your cat is getting the proper amount of nutrients to maintain a healthy weight.
+This way, they can graze on the dry food throughout the day, and you can dispose of any dried out wet food before going to bed.
+There is also the option of mixing your cat's dry food with wet cat food, which can also help her get additional moisture with their meal.
+Keep in mind, though, that it is still important to maintain proper portion control to ensure your cat is getting the proper amount of calories to maintain a healthy weight.

 No matter which type of cat food you choose, the debate between wet vs. dry cat food isn't one that's easily answered.
-Each cat is unique with her own tastes and preferences.
-Consult with your cat's vet if you have any questions about choosing wet vs. dry cat food, and let your little friend's tastes guide you to the flavors she prefers.
+Each cat is unique with its own tastes and preferences.
+Consult with your cat's vet if you have any questions about choosing wet vs. dry cat food, and let your little friend's tastes guide you to their preferred flavors.